Wengen: Recreation

 Wengen hosts the internationally well-known Lauberhorn ski races, and it is on the route of the Jungfrau Marathon.

 The classic ski races have been held in Wengen since 1930, and traditionally consist of a downhill, a slalom, and a combined event.
 In addition to being one of the technically most challenging downhill races, the Lauberhorn is the longest race in the FIS World Cup circuit and arguably the most scenic.
 The top racers complete the 4.455 km run in about 2½ minutes and the top speeds reached at Haneggschuss are the highest on the circuit, approaching 160 km/h a half-minute prior to the finish.

 Culture

 A special cultural feature of Wengen is the so-called "Pfeifende Lurch" (German for "whistling amphibian").
-It is a legendary creature from myths and tales that only exists in Wengen.
+It is a legendary creature from myths and tales that exist only in Wengen.